Call: 087- 7950282

 Solas Safe Pass Limerick is Now Back in the Greenhills Hotel Limerick

-City 2021, Safe pass Training Courses in the Greenhills Hotel Limerick
+City 2021, Safe pass Training Courses also in the South Court Hotel

-and other venues where we Provide Safe Pass Courses in Limerick and
+Limerick and the Radisson Blu where we Provide Safe Pass Courses in

 Numbers Allowed Minimum = 8, Maximum = 10.